DevExpress/testcafe/docs/articles/documentation/using-testcafe/programming-interface/index.md

 const runner           = testcafe.createRunner();
 ```

-[Remote browser connections](browserconnection.md), as the name implies,
+[Remote browser connections](browserconnection.md) allow you to run tests on remote devices.

-are used when you need to run tests on a remote device.
+The [test runner](runner.md) configures and launches test tasks.

-The [test runner](runner.md) is used to configure and launch test tasks.
+The following example shows how to run tests from the `myFixture.js` fixture in two browsers:
-Here is how you can have it run tests from a `myFixture.js` fixture in the local Chrome and another remote browser
+Google Chrome installed locally and another browser (that can be any of the supported browsers) on a remote device.
-with the report provided in the JSON format.
+The test run report will be output in the JSON format.

 ```js
 const failedCount = await runner